Esteban795/WAD-reader/README.md

 ```ps
 make all
 ```
 to have the program display an example for you.
-If everything goes fine, you should get this on your screen :
+If everything goes finek, you should get this on your screen :

 ![doom1WADread](data/doom1.png)